- Location: Ohio

 All of the information you need to pass your written test is contained in the voluminous Commercial Driver License Manual, and this will most likely be your "textbook" in many classes.

-If you don't want to download the manual (it's 139 pages!), it's probably easier just to swing by any deputy registrar's branch and pick up your copy.
+If you don't want to download the manual, it's probably easier just to swing by any deputy registrar's branch and pick up your copy.

 What You'll Find in the Manual